thedigitaloctopus/jamstack-api/README.md

 API for a JAMstack tutorial!

 ## Requirements
-npm install --save express mongodb body-parser npm install --save-dev nodemon
+npm install --save express mongodb body-parser && npm install --save-dev nodemon

 ## POST
 Need 'jam' and 'msrp' keys in the body of the request (x-www-form-urlencoded)

 ## GET
+GET without an ID will return all JAM
-Need the ID of the resource in the URI
+Providing the ID of the resource in the URI will return the values for that specific JAM

 ## PUT
 Need the ID of the resource in the URI